fugjoo/PricePulseWatcherBot/README.md

 # Crypto Price Alert Bot

-Simple Telegram bot that sends the current Bitcoin price every minute after the `/start` command.
+Telegram bot that sends price alerts for your favourite cryptocurrency.
+Users can subscribe to coins and receive a message when the price changes more than a chosen percentage.

 ## Quickstart